 During June its back home on a British Caledonian DC10, returning with the wife on another DC10.
 Much of our leisure time is spent up at the golf club, which is where I sighted my first plantain eater, a colourful large bird, I had given up on seeing the colourful roller.
 Whilst I was locomotive switcher at the workshops, I spotted one sitting on some ties, a bit dirty looking, but the colours on this bird were magnificent.

-The Dutch guys doing the rewiring job have settled in, they are at all the functions really enjoying themselves.
+The Dutch guys doing the rewiring job have settled in, they are at all the company functions, really enjoying themselves.
 With Christmas approaching we have booked a ticket for our daughter to come out.
 I manage to get the job of 'driving' the railbus, that is, being in charge of the railbus because now locomotive 401 is used to pull the railbus down and return.
 I am with the railbus to oversee the running of the engines to provide for the auxiliaries, there is no air pipe so we are loose coupled.

 With my daughter's flight arriving late in the afternoon, I decide to go down to the airport.
 I get Lamco transport to the airport, whilst waiting around I get a little weary of being hassled so decide to go through to arrivals.
 Don't ask me how I managed this but no one stopped me.
 I watch the plane land and when my daughter steps out of plane I'm at bottom of stairs on the tarmac waiting to greet her, first thing she says is how did you get here?
 Then its back to Buchanan, and we're ready to depart, the railroad superintendent is riding on the railbus.
 Its a strange sensation being towed back to Nimba, sad really.
 I can't recollect whether the railbus was used again.